gitasaur/sot-full-stack-javascript/README.md

 If you head over to http://localhost:5000 we should see a very rough website starting to form!

 # Production
 The code we have is great!
-But it's designed to be run in Developement mode on our local dev machine.
+But it's designed to be run in Development mode on our local dev machine.

-* Errors very specific, so we can fix them easilly
+* Errors very specific, so we can fix them easily
 * Source maps are included so we can debug live in the browser (with code we wrote)

 However, these features aren't ideal to ship to users of our websites.
-We want to ship **fast** code that's been **bundled** ready to be conusumed in the most efficient manner by a browser.
+We want to ship **fast** code that's been **bundled** ready to be consumed in the most efficient manner by a browser.

 ## Build
 If we look inside `client/package.json` we can see the scripts that we can run.